bevyengine/bevy/release-content/migration-guides/composable_specialization.md

 ## Misc Changes

-The analogue of `SpecializedRenderPipelines`, `SpecializedCache`, is no longer a Bevy `Resource`.
+The analogue of `SpecializedRenderPipelines`, `Variants`, is no longer a Bevy `Resource`.
 Instead, the cache should be stored in a user-created `Resource` (shown below) or even in a `Component` depending on the use case.